-2 composition-style unruled notebooks (see website for sample)
+Lab classes require 2 composition-style unruled notebooks (see website for sample).
+Non-lab classes require only 1 composition-style unruled notebooks (see website for sample).

-1 other notebook of your choice with unruled or ruled paper (can be a spiral if you like) Unruled means that there are no horizontal lines in the page; each page is blank white paper.
+1 other lecture note-taking notebook of your choice with unruled or ruled paper (can be a spiral if you like) Unruled means that there are no horizontal lines in the page; each page is blank white paper.
 Straight Edge, Calculator.
 Also helpful are Protractor, Circle Template, Regular white copy paper for doing HW and other assignments that are collected.

 (Calculators are not allowed on any quizzes, midterms or the final.
-They can be used on HW, PR, Lab and other class work.)
+They can be used on THW, PH, Lab and other class work.)